How to screenshot on Surface Pro

 2. Paste to your preferred programs like Paint or Word.

-Option 2: Capturing the active window and store it in the Windows Clipboard.
+Option 2: Capturing the active window and storing it in the Windows Clipboard.

 Capture Active Window Key Sequences on Surface Pro 8 and Pro X Keyboard